makinde/weekday-golf/README.md

 ## Contributing
-Contributions from clwons and clown adjacent folks are welcome.
+Contributions from clowns and clown adjacent folks are welcome.
 Just holler at an existing contributor for access to Hasura, Vercel, or the code.

 ### Installation
 Clone the repo locally and install dependencies: